trickstercache/trickster/docs/druid.md

 - other native query types such as `scan`, `search`, `segmentMetadata`, `datasourceMetadata`, and `timeBoundary`;
 - multiple intervals;
+- interval boundaries that do not align with the selected granularity;
 - `all`, `none`, `week`, `month`, `quarter`, and `year` simple granularities;
-- calendar-width periods or period granularities in a non-UTC time zone; and
+- calendar-width periods or period granularities in a non-UTC time zone;
+- groupBy limits or dimension-first result ordering; and
 - response-changing contexts such as `bySegment`, `serializeDateTimeAsLong`, timeseries `grandTotal`, or groupBy `resultAsArray`.